stevenwchien/csml-iw-rrp/README.md

 - --review_file: The file to find the cleaned reviews (default uses 'yelp_reviews_test1000.csv')
 - --batch_size: The size of batches to use (default is 32)
 - --model_save: The directory from which to pull the saved model
+- --nolog: Option to disable logging, which is on by default

 ## Logging